qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 The 'Provide ui-file' option allows you to use complex dialogs made with the Qt-Designer.
 Using an UI-file allows a large freedom in creating a dialog.
 For detailed information see http://nathanw.net/2011/09/05/qgis-tips-custom-feature-forms-with-python-logic/ .

-QGIS dialogs can have a python function that is called when the dialog is opened.
+|qg| dialogs can have a python function that is called when the dialog is opened.
 Use this function to add extra logic to your dialogs.
 An example is (in module MyForms.py):

 ::